Mbed-TLS/mbedtls-docs/kb/development/mbedtls-coding-standards.md

 `size` should refer to the capacity of a buffer, and `length` to the length of the contents.
 Most of the time these are interchangeable.
 A typical exception is when the output is written in a buffer, but the exact length is not known by the caller.

-In PSA code `length` and `size` in the name always implies bytes, when referring to number of elements, `count` is used.

 ### Modules: `bignum_core`, `bignum_mod` and `bignum_mod_raw`

 Generic conventions: